GhostKellz/reaper-rs/INSTALL.md

 ```

 - All install/upgrade logic is now async/parallel and does not use yay/paru fallback.
-- See README.md and COMMANDS.md for the latest CLI options and features. testing.
+- See README.md and COMMANDS.md for the latest CLI options and features.
 ## Binary Releases

 Download the latest `reap-x86_64.tar.gz` from the GitHub Releases page and extract: